 When I’m speaking all over the world to writers, writers say things to me like “I want to publish.
 I want to be a best-seller.
 I want to have fans now.”

 Those are all worthy and reasonable goals, but they’re really hard to reach.

 For example, if you self-publish, has that met your goal of publishing?
 If you only have an e-book, has that met your goal of publishing?

-If that sounds like something that you’re ready for, something you’re interested in, and you’re tired of churning in the same old solutions that don’t work.
-You’re ready for a solution that does work.
-You’re ready.
-Not only to get some clarity on what your author lifestyle goals are but how to get there.
+If that sounds like something that you’re ready for or interested in, and you’re tired of churning in the same old solutions that don’t work, you’re ready not only to get some clarity on what your author lifestyle goals are, but how to get there.